upgini/upgini/README.md

 ```

 ### 4. 🔍 Start your first feature search!
-The main abstraction you interact is `FeaturesEnricher`, a Scikit-learn compatible estimator.
-You can easily add it into your existing ML pipelines.
+The main abstraction you interact with is `FeaturesEnricher`, a Scikit-learn-compatible estimator.
+You can easily add it to your existing ML pipelines.
-Create instance of the `FeaturesEnricher` class and call:
+Create an instance of the `FeaturesEnricher` class and call:
 - `fit` to search relevant datasets & features
-- than `transform` to enrich your dataset with features from search result
+- then `transform` to enrich your dataset with features from the search result

 Let's try it out!
 ```python